 Removing Junk from Between Cells

-Extracellular junk is accumulations of sticky, malformed proteins that no longer serve their function, but instead impair cell or tissue function by their presence.
-Extracellular junk is different from extracellular cross-linking, which is a form of damage that occurs between structural proteins and impairs their ability to move.
-Most extracellular junk is termed “amyloid” of one variety or another.
+Extracellular aggregates are a category of damaged proteins that no longer serve their function, but instead have been warped into sticky, malformed conformations that on to the outside of our cells and tissues and impair their function.
+(These kinds of extracellular junk are different from extracellular cross-linking, which is a form of damage in which chemical links bind structural proteins together with each other, impairing their ability to move freely).
+Most such extracellular junk is termed “amyloid” of one variety or another.